Abolitionism in Brazil: Rio Branco Law

 The Liberal Party publicly committed itself to the cause of child birth as of that date, but it was the office of the Viscount of Rio Branco, of the Conservative Party, that enacted the first abolitionist law, the Rio Branco Law, on September 28, 1871.
-In defense of the law, the Viscount of Rio Branco presents slavery as an "injurious institution," less for the slaves and more for the country, especially for its external image.
+In defense of the law, the Viscount of Rio Branco presented slavery as an "injurious institution," less for the slaves and more for the country, especially for its external image.

-After 21 years without any governmental measure regarding the end of slavery, the Rio Branco Law, better known as the Free Womb Law, was voted, which considered all children of slaves born from its publication, and intended to establish an evolutionary stage between slave labor and the free labor regime, without, however, causing abrupt changes in the economy or in society.
+After 21 years without any governmental measure regarding the end of slavery, the Rio Branco Law, better known as the Free Womb Law, was passed.
+It considered all children of slaves born from its publication, and intended to establish an evolutionary stage between slave labor and the free labor regime, without, however, causing abrupt changes in the economy or in society by providing that children of enslaved women in Brazil were obligated to serve their mother's owners until the age of 21, a condition that was often more or less that of slavery.
 In the Chamber of Deputies, the bill received 65 votes in favor and 45 against.
 Of these, 30 were from deputies from the three coffee provinces: Minas Gerais, São Paulo and Rio de Janeiro.
 In the Imperial Senate, there were 33 votes in favor and 7 against.
 Among the votes against, 5 were from senators from the coffee provinces.

 According to the law, the slaves' children (called ingenuous) had two options: they could either stay with their mothers' masters until they reached the age of majority (21) or they could be handed over to the government.
 In practice, the slave owners kept the ingenuous on their properties, treating them as if they were slaves.
 In 1885, of the 400,000 ingenuous, only 118 were handed over to the government – the owners opted to free sick, blind, and physically handicapped slaves.

 On the other hand, the Rio Branco Law had the merit of exposing the evils of slavery in the press and in public acts.
-In the 1890s, about half a million children were freed when they would have been entering productive age.
+In the 1890s, about half a million children had been freed when they would have been entering productive age.

 The law declared free the children of slave women born from its date.
 The infant mortality rate among slaves increased, because, in addition to the terrible living conditions, the neglect of newborns grew.
 The financial aid foreseen by the Free Womb Law for farmers to pay for the expenses of raising their babies was never provided to the farmers: